Markku3/task-manager/README.md

 ## How to Use

-1. Open `index.html` in your browser.
+1. Open `auth.html` in your browser.
+2. Sign in/make a new account.
-2. Add a task using the form.
+3. Add a task using the form.
-3. View your tasks in the list.
+4. View your tasks in the list.
-4. Delete a task by clicking the "Delete" button.
+5. Delete a task by clicking the "Delete" button.

 ## Technologies Used